james-simone/tutorial-Wilson-AI/docs/index.md

 ### Build / fetch a simple container from Docker Hub

-In this section we demonstrate how to fecth a very simple container from DockerHub.
+In this section we demonstrate how to fecth a very simple container from [DockerHub](https://hub.docker.com/).
 Apptainer understands how to fetch a container from DockerHub and convert it into a local Apptainer container in Singularity Image Format (SIF).
+We will create local lolcow.sif image from [lolcow](https://hub.docker.com/r/godlovedc/lolcow) on DockerHub.
 ```
 apptainer build lolcow.sif docker://godlovedc/lolcow
 ```